elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 ## Identifying functions

 Functions in Elixir are identified by both their name and their arity.
 The arity of a function describes the number of arguments which the function takes.
-From this point on we will use both the function name and its arity to describe functions throughout the documentation. `round/1` identifies the function which is named `round` and takes 1 argument, whereas `round/2` identifies a different (nonexistent) function with the same name but with an arity of only `2`.
+From this point on we will use both the function name and its arity to describe functions throughout the documentation. `round/1` identifies the function which is named `round` and takes 1 argument, whereas `round/2` identifies a different (nonexistent) function with the same name but with an arity of `2`.

 ## Booleans